martinni/ninamartin/_posts/2020-11-14-maximum-flow.md

 To avoid having to resort to this trick, I changed the problem statement to find *m* **edge-disjoint** paths rather than **vertex-disjoint**.
 This way, we can immediately modelise this as a maximum flow problem by assigning a capacity of 1 to each edges.
 In addition, we need to add a source vertex that connects to all of the "starting point" vertices, and a sink vertex that all the "exit vertices" (vertices sitting on the edge of the matrix) connect to.

-The graph would look like this:
+This is what such a graph looks like in the case of the first grid:

 ![max-flow](/img/max-flow.png)